mendix/MxPushNotifications/README.md

 ### Step 6 - Setup Mendix app

-Open up your application in Mendix and login as an Admin, so that you can see the menu option "Google admin".
+Open up your application in Mendix and login as an Admin, so that you can see the menu option `Google admin`.
 Enter the **project number** into the sender ID field and the API key into the API field.

 <img src="assets/images/gcm-step6.PNG"/>

-Once entered tick the checkbox "Enabled" and press the Restart button.
+Once entered tick the checkbox `Enabled` and press the Restart button.
 From now on your application will always start the GCM push notification system for you.

-For more information on setting up your Google API please refer to this article: (Google API Setup) [http://developer.android.com/google/gcm/gs.html]
+For more information on setting up your Google API please refer to this article: [Google API Setup] (http://developer.android.com/google/gcm/gs.html).